 Fruit trees look kinda static, but they’re super dynamic!
-Hormones, enzymes, sugars – much goes on as they constantly adapt to the environment – wet, dry, windy, hot, cold, pest, pathogens, sprays, fertiliser…. add to that their innate push to grow you some delicious fruits and there’s alot going on!
-Fermented stinging nettle and comfrey tea is a well timed assist.
-I’ll walk you through in detail below.
+Hormones, enzymes, sugars – much goes on as they constantly adapt to the wet, dry, windy, hot, cold, pest, pathogens – add to that their innate push to grow you some delicious fruits and there’s a lot going on!
+Fermented stinging nettle and comfrey tea is a well timed December assist.
+I’ll walk you through how, in detail below.

-Have a quick refresh through Novembers fruit tree to do’s – they all apply to December, so I wont repeat them here.
+Have a quick refresh through Novembers fruit tree to do’s – they all apply to December, especially thinning fruits!, so I wont repeat them here.

 Improve your berry crop

-A ripe berry with a tiny hole is a small victory.
+Picking a ripe berry with a tiny hole is a small victory.
 Left another day that tiny hole becomes several and now you’ve invited in a whole new guild of pest.
-Perhaps begun by a shield bug, taken over by earwigs and fruit flies = raspberries full of worms.
+Perhaps begun by a shield bug, taken over by earwigs then fruit flies = berries full of worms.

 Stinging nettle and comfrey tea